Experimental analysis of local searches for sparse reflexive generalized inverses: Generalized inverse

 In Table \ref{tab:3}, we present the number of swaps for each local search.
-Combining these results with the running time of the procedures, we see that the norm searches perform fewer swaps than the determinant searches, but at a higher computational cost.
-The relatively small number of swaps of the norm searches, and the small decrease in the norm compared to the determinant searches confirm that the determinant searches are an effective way of constructing a good generalized inverse.
-Comparing the three procedures, the BI(det) could be discarded.
-Although it converges to solutions of similar quality, it is much more time consuming.
-This observation is pointed out in Figure \ref{lscomp}, where we show the relation between the average improvement in the solution of the Greedy Light algorithm and the average running time of the local searches for the larger instances in the `Medium' category.
+Combining these results with the running time of the procedures, we conclude that, despite the fact that the best improvement is commonly pointed as a good criterion for local searches in the literature, in our case, BI(det) could be discarded.
+Comparing it to the other determinant searches, we see that, although it converges to solutions of similar quality performing fewer swaps, it is much more time consuming.
+Comparing the two other searches based on the determinant, FI$^+$(det) preforms slightly better, with a smaller number of swaps and the average computational time a bit smaller.
+We can also observe the high cost of the swaps performed by the searches based on the 1-norm.
+These observations are pointed out in Figure \ref{lscomp}, where we show the relation between the average relative 1-norm difference to the minimum norm obtained by all searches and the average running time of the local searches for the larger instances in the `Medium' category.
 The hollow circle indicates that the local search had worse average result and longer average running time than another procedure, and therefore, should not be adopted.
 We note that we use a logarithmic scale for the running time.
-Once again we see a small increase in the improvement given by the norm searches, but with a high computational cost.
+Once again we see some improvement given by the norm searches, but with a very high computational cost.

-Our next experiments aim to demonstrate the robustness of the determinant local searches comparing their solutions when we start them with the solution given by the Greedy algorithm (Algorithm \ref{AlgGreedy}), and with the solution given by the Greedy Light algorithm (Algorithm \ref{AlgGreedyLight}).
-The Greedy algorithm computes a solution of much better quality, leaving not much space for local-searches improvements, however, they are too expensive to be used in a practical way.
-In Table \ref{tab:4} we present the average ratios between the results obtained with Greedy Light and Greedy.